 Originally, body casts were used to treat adult kyphosis and later turned to surgery.
 Today, we prioritize conservative treatments whenever possible and they commonly include medications, exercise, physical therapy, and certain types of braces to support the spine.
 Furthermore, spinal surgery will generally occur as the last treatment choice due to the risks involved.

 If osteoporosis exists, treatment of the condition may also slow the progression of the degenerative kyphosis.
-This can be accomplished in several ways.
+This can get accomplished in several ways.
 The current recommendations include increasing calcium and vitamin D intake, and weight-bearing exercises.
 Medications exist specifically for osteoporosis that your Specialist may prescribe.

 The use of a spinal brace may provide some pain relief.
 However, in adults, it will not cause the spine to straighten.
 Once you have reached skeletal maturity, bracing becomes a pain relief tool rather than a preventive tool.

 Your doctor may have you work with a physical therapist.
 A well-rounded rehabilitation program assists in calming pain and inflammation, improving your mobility and strength, and helping you do your daily activities with greater ease and ability.

 Exercise has not proven helpful for changing the kyphotic curve in the back.
 However, it can be helpful in providing pain relief.
 Therapy sessions may be scheduled two to three times each week for up to six weeks.

 - learn correct posture and body movements to counteract the effects of kyphosis

 - maximize your range of motion and strength

 All Surgeries involve some significant risks.
 For this reason, surgery recommendations only occur when the expected benefits far outweigh the risks.
 Surgery will not be recommended for most cases of kyphosis but may be recommended in the following situations: